salmin609/salmin609.github.io/_pages/ImposterRendering.md

   We need only character part, we need to discard background color."

 DiscardExplain2:
-  - excerpt: "So before capturing, "
+  - excerpt: "So check the texture Color's alpha value, if it's smaller than normal value, discard it"

 ---